 The shareholders' meeting may be held in Stockholm, Solna or in Sigtuna.
-Notice convening the Annual General Shareholders' Meeting is issued no earlier than six and no later than four weeks prior to the meeting.
-Notice is published in daily newspapers in Sweden, and announced in press releases as well as published on the company's website.
+Notice convening the AGM is issued no earlier than six and no later than four weeks prior to the meeting.
+Notice is published in daily newspapers and in Post- och Inrikes Tidningar in Sweden, and announced in press releases as well as published on the company's website.
 SAS also e-mails notices to shareholders who have requested this service via Shareholder Service on the company website: www.sasgroup.net.